TheMatthewSawyer/TeamPageGenerator/README.md

 This project runs with node and has several dependencies.
 To run:

-> Ensure node is installed
+* Ensure node is installed.

-> Using git bash, VSC, or any other terminal, navigate to the directory.
+* Using git bash, VSC, or any other terminal, navigate to the directory.

-> Enter 'node app.js'
+* Enter 'node app.js'

 ## Testing

 Tests are included and can be run through jest:

-> Open Visual Studio Code
+* Open Visual Studio Code

-> Open project folder in terminal
+* Open project folder in terminal

-> Enter 'npm test'
+* Enter 'npm test'

 ## Built with